ryancdickson/crp-staging/content/index.md

 #### 1.3.4.
 Promote Increased Transparency

+##### 1.3.4.1 Logging Final Certificates

-Within 24 hours of issuance, Chrome Root Program Participants SHOULD log final certificates to at least one CT log [usable](https://googlechrome.github.io/CertificateTransparency/log_list.html) in Chrome at the time of issuance.
+Within 24 hours of issuance, Chrome Root Program Participants SHOULD log final certificates to at least one CT log [usable or qualified](https://googlechrome.github.io/CertificateTransparency/log_list.html) in Chrome at the time of issuance.

+##### OPTION A

+**1.3.4.2 Reliably Operating a Certificate Transparency Log**

+Effective **[FUTURE DATE: MONTH DD, YYYY]**, to enhance the security and resilience of the internet ecosystem, and as a critical component of the Chrome Root Program's commitment to CT, CA Owners included in the Chrome Root Store MUST reliably operate at least one CT Log.
+This log MUST operate in accordance with the requirements defined the [Chrome CT Log Policy](https://googlechrome.github.io/CertificateTransparency/log_policy.html), and MUST be [listed](https://www.gstatic.com/ct/log_list/v3/all_logs_list.json) as either "Usable" or "Qualified."

+If the self-operated log limits the set of [Accepted Root Certificates](https://googlechrome.github.io/CertificateTransparency/log_policy.html#accepted-root-certificates) permissible for logging to only those where the CA Owner has direct operational control or ownership, then CT Compliant certificates issued by the CA Owner MUST have an additional SCT from a distinctly operated, Qualified, Usable, or ReadOnly CT Log Operator at the time of check than the expectations defined [here](https://googlechrome.github.io/CertificateTransparency/ct_policy.html#ct-compliant-certificates).

+Upon detection of a violation of the above requirements or in the instance of an existing log's failure, the Chrome Root Program will notify the affected CA Owner.
+The CA Owner will have 90 calendar days to demonstrate remediation before Chrome will enforce a 180-day SCTNotAfter constraint on the CA Owners roots included in the Chrome Root Store.
+Repeated or sustained non-compliance after such enforcement may, at the Chrome Root Program's discretion, lead to the eventual removal of the CA Owner's roots from the Chrome Root Store.

+##### OPTION B

+**Contributing to a healthy CT ecosystem**

 Chrome Root Program Participants SHOULD contribute to the health and diversity of the CT ecosystem.
 Such contributions may include, but are not limited to: